ChandulaNethmal/chandulanethmal.github.io/_pages/about.md

 ## The Author

 Hi!
 I am Chandula Nethmal and I introduce myself as a tech enthusiast who loves to help others and share my knowledge and experience.
 I Completed higher education at University of Moratuwa, SriLanka and graduated as a professional in Electronic and Telecommunictaion field.
-Throughout these years, I worked on so many projects related to different tech fileds and I was so keen to share those experiences with the vast community who has the pure passion.
+Throughout these years, I worked on so many projects related to different tech fileds and I was so keen to share this experience with the vast community who has the pure passion.
 However, I made sure to build this site with some fun and cool entertainment items because, this won't be sooo boring, going through a bunch of tech text paragraphs.
-Also as a encouragement for non-tech peeps.

 ## What is a Static Site?